astrada/google-drive-ocamlfuse/doc/Configuration.md

 ### Content

-Specifies if debug mode is turned on: if `true`, logs verbose output to `~/.gdfuse/default/gdfuse.log`, and logs every curl request to `~/.gdfuse/default/curl.log`:
+Specifies if debug mode is turned on: if `true`, logs every curl request to `~/.gdfuse/default/curl.log`:

     debug=false